Registration and Records

 JayWeb Instructions are found on the Office of Registration and Records Forms and Petitions navigation.

-Q. What are definitions of Online, Remote, and Hybrid for the Spring 2020 Semester ?
+Q. What are the definitions of Online, Remote, and Hybrid associated with course registration?

-The fall schedule has been updated to include a schedule row to assist in defining instruction method.
+The fall schedule has been updated to include a schedule row to assist in defining instruction methods.
 We are using:

 -